Take an In-Depth Dive Into Specialized Study with Hands-On Experiences

 Webster University is offering new thematic Study Abroad sessions at three international campuses: Geneva, Leiden and Vienna.

-Two back-to-back sessions will be offered at each of these vibrant locations.
+Two back-to-back sessions – Summer 1 (June 2-27) and Summer 2 (June 30-July 25) – will be offered at each of these vibrant locations.
 Each four-week session will host thematic programs comprised of a three-credit core course and a one-credit experiential learning course.

 The World’s Smallest Truly Global City

-Home to the European headquarters for the United Nations and numerous international organizations, Geneva has a long history of diversity and tolerance.
-It’s humanitarian tradition began with the creation of the Red Cross, and continues today as home of the UN High Commissioner for Human Rights.
-Citizens from over 175 countries reside in Geneva and as a city of only about 200,000, Geneva is frequently referred to as the world’s smallest truly global city.
+Home to the European headquarters of the United Nations, Geneva has a history of diversity and tolerance.
+Its efforts began with the creation of the Red Cross, and continue today as the home of the UN High Commissioner for Human Rights.
+With a population of about 200,000, made up of citizens from over 175 countries, Geneva is often called the world’s smallest truly global city.

 Webster students in outside team-building exercise